Fedjmike/fcc/readme.markdown

   - Operator precedence simplified
   - Ternary (`?:`) can return lvalues (as in C++)
   - Comma (`,`) can return a constant expression
-  - Enums are always complete types
+  - Enums are always complete types and can be forward referenced
+  - String literals are `const char*`
 - The features of C99 and C11 supported:
   - Anonymous structs/unions
   - Compound literals